3mmaRand/singlm/docs/glm-poisson-single-cont.md

 #       2.771       0.979
 ```

-So
+So the equation of the model is:
 <center> $cancers$ = 2.771 $\times$ 0.979$^{distance}$ </center>

 The model predicts there will be 2.771 cancers at a clinic at no distance from the power plant.

 Recall that for a linear model with one predictor, the second estimate is the amount added to the intercept when the predictor changes by one value.
-Since this is glm with a log link, the value of 0.979 is amount the intercept is multiplied by for each unit increase of distance.
+Since this is GLM with a log link, the value of 0.979 is amount the intercept is multiplied by for each unit increase of distance.
 Thus the model predicts there will be 2.771 $\times$ 0.979 =  2.712 cancers 1 km away and 2.771 $\times$ 0.979 $\times$ 0.979 =  2.654 cancers 2 km away.
 That is: $\beta_{0}$ $\times$ $\beta_{0}^n$ mm at $n$ km away.

-You can work these out either by exponentiating the coefficients and then multiplying the results or by adding the coefficients and exponentiating
+You can work these out either by exponentiating the coefficients and then multiplying the results or by adding the coefficients and exponentiating.

 Exponentiate coefficients then multiply: